hoshikawa2/oci_agent_ai/README.md

-# AI Agents: The New Bridge Between Legacy APIs and Business Intelligence
+# Develop an Agent AI with Oracle Cloud Generative AI

 ## Introduction